Send a Query to Frannie Dove at The Caldwell Agency

 Though I live in the Midwest, I grew up in the greater Washington, D.C. area, and the vibrant theatre scene was one of the reasons I studied theatre and film.
 I have always loved helping writers to develop their ideas.
 It is a passion that never went away, even while I worked alongside science and public health professionals at a university.
 After I finished my MFA in fiction, I co-agented at a boutique literary agency that specialized in history, and I interned at Creative Media Agency.
 I'm excited to grow my client list at TCA and support authors at every stage of the writing and publication process.

 When I'm not reading, I can be found playing hide-and-seek tag with my daughter (the best workout), trying new recipes in the kitchen, crocheting, and gardening.
-I'm a sports fanatic (volleyball, football, basketball) but no sport can ever top my excitement for new seasons of The Great British Bake Off.
+I'm a sports fanatic (I will plan my day around Olympics coverage) but no sport will ever top my excitement for new seasons of The Great British Bake Off.

 For a detailed list of the projects I'm seeking, visit https://www.franniedove.com/mswl.